frantoso/jasm/README.md

 ## How to: Create a simple State Machine

-This topic shows how to implement a simple Finite State Machine using the StateMachine component.
+This topic shows how to implement a simple Finite State Machine using the jasm component.
 The example shows the modelling of a single traffic light.

 ### Start with the model of the state machine